chmlee/ream-doc-v2/docs/Contribution/Note.md

 ```
 Now there is only one $m_{x}$ in the entire dataset, and the two $GDP$s for country $x$ is associated with this one $m_{x}$.
-Now we just have to convert it to a analysis-ready format, by first flatten the structure into:
+We just have to convert it to an analysis-ready format, by first flatten the structure into:
 ```json
 [
     {"country_name": "x", "country_Mountainous": "m_x", "year_name": 1, "year_CivilWar": "w_x1", "year_GDP": "g_x1"},